nuagenetworks/nuage-metroae/OPENSTACK.md

 `os-snapshot` roles is used to make backups of an entire project or set of VMs in a project.
 These snapshots are downloaded to local machine.
 Currently they are not archived or exported to a remote machine.
 So, make sure the local machine has enough storage.

-For details about build and nuage-unpack roles and how to execute them please refer to `BUILD.md` file.
+For details about build and nuage-unzip roles and how to execute them please refer to `BUILD.md` file.

 ## Runnning playbooks